parastuffs/splitnmerge-audio/Discord_music_bot.md

 2. Disable all `Voice Processing` features.
 ![pa recording](images/discobot_discord_voice_processing.png)

-3. Each individual user can now manage the music volume to its liking, but your still in charge of the ambiance.
+3. Each individual user can now manage the music volume to its liking, but you're still in charge of the ambiance.
 ![pa recording](images/discobot_discord_bot_options.png)